protocol/launchpad/content/en/curriculum/ipfs/setup.md

 ---

 ## Background
-In these tutorials you can get started with installing go-ipfs (also known as kubo), and doing some basic things with the filesystems.
-These two video tutorials provide instructions for how to install and run commands with the IPFS API using a Unix-type shell & operating system.
+In this tutorial you can get started by installing go-ipfs (also known as kubo), and starting & stopping a node

 ## Prerequisites
 * The [latest version of Go (golang)](https://go.dev/doc/install)